 Sadly, Lode’s gone, but you’ll still find Japanese, Vietnamese, Belgian, Danish, Chilean and Italian instructors in its ranks, as well as one Brit, (David Mitchell).
 Prices are on a par with those you’ll find elsewhere in France: but they’re significantly cheaper than with the ESF in Meribel and Courchevel 1850.

-However, it’s also worth noting that Val Thorens has also become home to a growing branch of highly-rated British school, New Generation.
+However, it’s also worth noting that Val Thorens has also become home to a growing branch of highly-rated British-run school, New Generation.
 You pay a premium for New Gen instructors, but in our experience they’re excellent: both upbeat and painstaking in their approach, and you can be sure English will be spoken in the lessons.
 Feedback from other skiers is overwhelmingly positive, too.

 Four independent ski schools provide extra choice

-Sadly, none of the British family-skiing specialists runs an operation in Val Thorens.
+None of the British family-skiing specialists runs an operation in Val Thorens.
 If you’re looking for that kind of seamless service in a snowsure resort, head to Tignes or Obergurgl instead.
 Nearby, the enclave of family-friendly, British-run chalets at Reberty, a suburb of Les Menuires is a good option do too – especially for families with children who are beginners.

 Where to Stay

 Don’t come to Val Thorens if you’re looking for cute or luxurious free-standing chalets like those in Meribel, Verbier, Courchevel or Val d’Isere.
 And give it a miss if you crave a laid-back villagey atmosphere to rival Champoluc’s in the Aosta Valley.
 This is a modern purpose-built ski resort – and to keep it safe from avalanches, all the accommodation is grouped tightly together into a conurbation of six to eight-storey buildings.